 EEOC guidelines stress that background checks could introduce either disparate treatment discrimination or disparate impact discrimination in violation of Title VII.
 However, employees should note that employers are not prohibited from administering backgrounds checks.
 The guidelines also stress several foundational principles that could help determine whether a background check is in violation of the law.

-The question remains how does an employee seeking work spot a discriminatory background check?
-Though some forms of discrimination found in background checks may be hard to decipher, here are a few tips that can help.
+The question remains: what do employers look for in a background check, and how does an employee seeking work spot a discriminatory background check?
+Though some forms of discrimination found in background checks for jobs may be hard to decipher, here are a few tips that can help.